 Asadour Santourian is Vice President for Artistic Administration and Artistic Advisor at Aspen Music Festival and School where he has worked with preeminent musicians on seasonal programming and long range planning for 11 years.
 He is also Artistic Advisor to Osmo Vanska and the Minnesota Orchestra.
 Having earned seven consecutive American Society of Composers, Authors and Publishers (ASCAP) Awards for creative programming of contemporary music, Santourian is known for his command of the orchestral, operatic, chamber and solo repertory.
 He previously served as Artistic Director of the Rotterdam Philharmonic Orchestra and the Gergiev Festival in Rotterdam.
 Santourian is a regular lecturer with the Los Angeles Philharmonic and he has conceived and edited several Dutch-language program books on the music of Shostakovich, Prokofiev, and Valery Gergiev.

 Minsoo Sohn’s poetic vision and musical intelligence continue to garner praise from critics and audiences alike for his masterful virtuosity and deep musicianship.
 The New York Times called his Honens-label CD of Bach’s Goldberg Variations a “beautifully articulated, radiant interpretation” and named it one of the top classical recordings of 2011.
 Sohn was born in Korea and moved to Boston in his teens to study with Russell Sherman and Wha Kyung Byun at the New England Conservatory where his studies extended from his freshman year to the Conservatory’s most prestigious degree, Artist Diploma, in 2004.
 Ten years ago, Sohn was named Prize Laureate of the 2006 Honens Piano Competition.
 He was also a top prizewinner at the Rubinstein, Cleveland, and Busoni international piano competitions.
-He recently taught at Michigan State University before returning to Seoul where he is now on faculty at the Korean National University of Arts.
+After teaching at Michigan State University for five years, Sohn returned to Korea to join the faculty of Korean National University of Arts in 2015 where he instantly became a much sought after performer as well as an educator.
+For the commemoration of Beethoven’s 250th anniversary on the year of 2020, Sohn has started to perform and record the complete cycle of the Beethoven piano sonatas.